-Transcend’s AWS integration automates the process of identifying data stores across customers’ AWS cloud infrastructure.
+Transcend’s AWS integration automates the process of identifying data stores across your AWS cloud infrastructure—a process we call .
 By programmatically scanning an AWS account for data storage services, we remove the manual process needed to identify databases, data warehouse and object storage systems across AWS accounts.
 From there, the data itself can be surfaced and classified for each system.

-Once a table is discovered, a DynamoDB data silo will be recommended.
-It’s worth noting that a silo will be recommended for every region that contains a DynamoDB table.
+Once a DynamoDB table is encountered, Transcend will recommend the DynamoDB data silo in your Data Inventory.
+A silo will be recommended for each region that contains a DynamoDB table.

-The integration scans AWS for all instances of RDS (Amazon’s Relational Database Service) to surface all databases hosted in the account.
-The integration uses the describeDBInstances method to surface every instance of a database.
-Similar to DynamoDB, RDS is a region specific service in AWS.
-This means that each RDS instance is specific to an AWS region.
+The integration scans AWS for all instances of to surface all databases hosted in the account.
+The integration uses the method to surface every instance of a database.
+Similar to DynamoDB, RDS is a region-specific service in AWS.
+This means that each RDS instance is specific to an .
 The integration scans across every region to ensure complete discovery.

 For each database instance found, a database data silo will be recommended for Data Inventory.
-RDS supports several database engines, including MySQL, PostgreSQL, SQL Server, Oracle, Amazon Aurora and MariaDB.
-Each recommended database silo will correspond to the correct database system.
+RDS supports several database engines, including MySQL, PostgreSQL, SQL Server, Oracle, Amazon Aurora, and MariaDB.
+Each recommended database data silo will correspond to the detected database engine.
 Let’s look at the example depicted below.
 There are three instances of RDS across two regions.
 In this case, the silo discovery plugin will recommend a database silo for each RDS instance encountered, regardless of what region it’s hosted in.

 Once all of the AWS data stores & systems are identified and added to Data Inventory, the next step is understanding what data is stored in each and the purpose of that data.

-In addition to the global AWS silo discovery integration, Transcend has integrations with the individual AWS services that get discovered.
-Our database integrations, S3 integration and DynamoDB integration are part of the larger suite of the AWS integrations Transcend offers.
-Once the relevant data silos have been discovered, each one can be enabled for datapoint discovery & content classification.
+In addition to the global AWS silo discovery integration, Transcend has separate integrations with each AWS service that gets discovered.
+Once the relevant data silos have been discovered, each one can be enabled for datapoint schema discovery & content classification.

 The integration is scoped to a single AWS account.
 If you have multiple AWS accounts to connect, please add a data silo for each account and follow the steps below.